 - Proliferation Phase: New blood vessels form and deliver further nutrients to the damaged tissues for repair.
 The newly formed granular tissue and collagen fibres replace damaged tissue and keep the injured site “strong”.

 - Remodelling/Maturation Phase: The collagen fibres during the proliferation phase aren’t robust enough to put up with the stresses of normal exercise.
 To increase tissue strength collagen integrates itself along the lines of force/tension to protect weaker areas of tissue that may be susceptible to repeat injury.

 Diabetes and Sports Injury Risk

 The human body needs adequate rest, nourishment and specific rehabilitation exercise to recover properly.
 People with diabetes must ensure blood glucose levels are controlled tightly for a full speedy recovery.

 The effects of hyperglycemia on delaying healing and injury recovery are complicated and well beyond the scope of this short article.

 However, one of the most damaging processes is an abnormal increase in advanced glycation end products (AGEs).
 In layman’s terms, this is when normal protein and lipid (fat) molecules bind to sugar, via a process called glycation.
-Glycation accelerates when these molecules are over exposed to sugar, especially during hyperglycaemia.
+Glycation accelerates when these molecules are overexposed to sugar, especially during hyperglycemia.

 A prime example would be when glucose molecules attach to the haemoglobin protein in red blood cells.
-The longer hyperglycaemia occurs in blood; the more glucose binds to haemoglobin in the red blood cells and the higher the glycated haemoglobin.
+The longer hyperglycemia occurs in blood, the more glucose binds to haemoglobin in the red blood cells and the higher the glycated haemoglobin.
 An A1C blood test assesses the percentage of glycated red blood cells in an individual’s circulation.